Bubka/2FAuth-Docs/docs/getting-started/installation/heroku.md

 ### Email

 When using the [!badge Deploy to Heroku] button, you will be prompted to set email vars for a basic SMTP configuration.
-It will be appropriate most of the time but this is not the only possible configuration supported by Laravel.
+It will be appropriate most of the time, but this is not the only possible configuration supported by Laravel.

 !!!
 Email setup is only needed for the 2FAuth 'Recover your password' feature.
 You can skip it if you just want to try 2FAuth.
 !!!

 The Email configuration depends on your email provider.
 You should refer to its documentation to find the relevant values.
-As an example here is the configuration for an OVH hosting using SSL:
+As an example, here is the configuration for an OVH hosting using SSL:

 ```env
 MAIL_HOST=SSL0.OVH.NET